-The best music streaming services - reviewed
+Best music streaming services 2023: Spotify, Amazon, Apple, Tidal and more reviewed and rated | Stuff

 Tidal launched with superlative audio quality as its USP.
 While it’s no longer the sole streaming service to offer lossless and hi-res music, it’s the only one with MQA-encoded Master files.

-Tidal now has 70 million-odd tracks.
-Though not all of them are Master or CD quality, the base level is a very respectable 320kbps – the same as Spotify's highest setting.
+Tidal now has 90 million-odd tracks.
+Though not all of them are Master or CD quality, the base level is a very respectable 320kbps – the same as Spotify’s highest setting.
+There are two tiers to Tidal. £9.99 will get you access to high quality sound up to 1411 kbps.
+For £19.99, those 90+ million tracks come in at up to 9216 kbps, and up to 10% of the subscription is directed to your most listened to artist.

-Tidal HiFi is where the ear candy really starts.
-At £19.99 a month, it’s quite a bit pricier than Apple and Amazon’s similar offerings.
-In return, you get a better base level of streaming quality (16-bit/44kHz), plus access to a steadily growing number of Master tracks.
-If you’ve got the requisite hardware, Tidal HiFi also features some Dolby Atmos and 360 Reality Audio tracks.

 Is it any good?